 Knowing that there were three lamppost mounted EV (electric vehicle) charging points along Chisenhale Road in Bow, I took to the streets to check out the area.
 Between Kenilworth Road and Driffield Road, including Chisenhale Road and the blocks of flats I estimated that there were 600 households and 700 cars.
-So if Tower Hamlets Council was serious about increasing the use of electric cars, they’re going to need a heck of a lot more vehicle charging points.
+So if Tower Hamlets Council were serious about increasing the use of electric cars, they’re going to need a heck of a lot more vehicle charging points.
 At the 2011 census 42% of the residents of Bow West owned one or more cars.

 The charging points along Chisenhale Road are from Ubitricity.
 They charge at a maximum of 5kW.
 You need your own cable to connect your car.
 The Ubitricity smart cable costs £299, but you can use an app and a plain AC Type 2 cable – here’s an example for £120.
 Charging costs are typically 24p per kilowatt .
 So a 3/4 charge of a Nissan Leaf (30 kW) will take maybe eight hours and cost £8.
 Three slow (overnight) chargers for an area with 700 cars.
 The electricity comes at a good price, but these leads can be stolen.
 Make sure you use a padlock.